CloudSecurityAlliance-DataSets/dataset-public-laws-regulations-standards/country/Germany/BSI-AI-C4/criteria.md

 In addition, it can be useful to compare the AI services output/ decision with the decision made by subject matter experts.

-## PF-07 Continuous Improvement Of Model Performance Criterion
+## PF-07 Continuous Improvement Of Model Performance

 If necessary, continuous improvement of the model performance is achieved through retraining the AI model(s) within the scope of the AI service and adjusting the conceptual model.
 Model retraining is either carried out at regular intervals (defined by the AI service provider), when the AI service is subject to model/concept drift or upon demand of responsible personnel assigned in PF-02 (Monitoring of Performance).